nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ## 1. Introduction

+**Welcome to AniChan!**

+**AniChan** is a free desktop command-line application aimed to improve the efficiency of anime translators.
+With AniChan, translators could manage their time more effectively by identifying the time needed to translate a script.
+Moreover, **AniChan** comes with management features such as workspace, watchlist and bookmark that can help them stay organized and focused on their work.

-**AniChan** is a command-line application written in **Java 11**.
-It is written using the Object-Oriented Programming (OOP) paradigm which provides us with means to structure a software program into organized and reusable pieces of codes, making it more efficient for future improvements and revisions.
+**AniChan** is written in **Java 11** and uses the Object-Oriented Programming (OOP) paradigm which provides us with means to structure a software program into organized and reusable pieces of codes, making it more efficient for future improvements and revisions.

 ### 1.1 Purpose